 In biology, the primary source of variation is often "biological diversity".
-Cells, and in particular, patients, are rarely in identical states, and you expect a non-trivial variation, even under perfect experimental conditions.
-In biology, we must learn to cope with this naturally occurring variation.
+Cells and patients and not rarely identical and will generally not be identical states, so you expect a non-trivial variation, even under perfect experimental conditions.
+In biology, we must learn to cope with (and ultimately embrace) this naturally occurring variation.